FredKSchott/snowpack/docs/04-features.md

 ### Import CSS

-Snowpack supports basic CSS imports inside of your JavaScript files.
-While this isn't natively supported by any browser today, Snowpack's dev server and build pipeline both handle this for you.

 ```js
 // Loads './style.css' onto the page
 import './style.css'
 ```

+Snowpack supports basic CSS imports inside of your JavaScript files.
+While this isn't natively supported by any browser today, Snowpack's dev server and build pipeline both handle this for you.

 Snowpack also supports any popular CSS-in-JS library.
 If you prefer to avoid these non-standard CSS imports, check out [csz](https://github.com/lukejacksonn/csz).
 CSZ is a run-time CSS module library with support for SASS-like syntax/selectors.

 ### Import CSS Modules

-Snowpack supports CSS Modules for CSS files using the `[name].module.css` naming convention.
-CSS Modules allow you to scope your CSS to unique class names & identifiers.
-CSS Modules return a default export (`styles` in the example below) that maps the original identifier to it's new, scoped value.

 ```css
 /* src/style.module.css */